thenumbernine/langfix-lua/README.md

 	- A lambda that truncates to the first value of a vararg will look like `[...]((...))`.
 - Lambdas with a first argument of `:` is replaced with `self`: `[:]self` is equivalent to `[self]self`.
 - "Safe-navigation operator": `a?.b`, `a?['b']`, `a?()`, `a?.b()`, `a?:b()`, `a.b?()`, `a?.b?()`, `a:b?()`, `a?:b?()` etc ... to bailout evaluation of indexes and calls early.
+- Ternary operator: `a ?? b : c` works with false `b` values unlike `a and b or c`.
+I'm using `??` instead of `?` because safe-access and ternary clash, so does safe-access and self-call, so does ternary and lambdas ...

 ### TODO
 - `const` to substitute for `local<const>` ... if LuaJIT ever adopted attributes...